davideferigato/BitView/README.md

 - **Interdisciplinary thinking** – combining digital logic, computer architecture, and creative problem solving.

 For admission committees and technical recruiters, this project signals the ability to **design, document, and iterate** on a non‑trivial system under real‑world constraints.
 The same methodology applies to FPGA design, embedded systems, and any resource‑limited digital circuit development.

-The folder **`hexadecimal_circuit`** (inside `legacy_attempts`) contains a complete theoretical design for a hexadecimal encoder (0‑9, A‑F).
-It includes truth tables, Karnaugh maps, minimized expressions, and circuit schematics.
-The design is fully worked out but was **not built in Minecraft** due to the excessive wiring complexity in 3D.

 ---